poeticgithub/online-store/README.md

 # Motivation

-Project to gain experience with working on a team in order to develop an application from initial conception while adhering to a strict deadline.
+To gain experience with working on a team in order to develop an application from initial conception while adhering to a strict deadline.

 # Documentation